JGSolutions/jerry-gagliano/posts/podcast-pwa.md

 path: '/posts/podcast-pwa'
 ---

 In recent months I been using Google Podcasts and overall it's been great.
-Most of the time I listen to podcasts are usually on the web platform while working or native mobile app.
+Most of the time I listen to podcasts are usually on the web platform while working or using the native mobile app version.

 There isn't any podcast developed as a PWA, and most other podcast apps are native.
 So why not create an open source podcast as PWA.
 Here are some ideas!